How To Feed Your Garden Naturally

 Banana Peels

-When talking about How To Feed Your Garden Naturally, we can’t forget bananas.
-Bananas are rich in potassium.
-To use them as fertilizer, simply bury banana peels in the top layer of the soil.
+To use them as fertilizer, simply bury banana peels in the top layer of the plant’s soil.
 Don’t forget to replace them with fresh ones regularly, as they will decompose into the soil.
+You can also use overripe bananas.

 Egg Shells

-Whoever said eggs are just great for breakfast?
-Eggshells are an excellent natural fertilizer since they are rich in nitrogen, phosphoric acid, and calcium.
 To use, simply sprinkle crushed up shells on the garden soil once a week.
-They also help repel some pests, as they don’t like walking/slithering across the rough shells
+They also help repel some pests, as they don’t like walking/slithering across the rough shells.

 Epsom Salts

 Epsom salts are made of magnesium and sulfur, two elements needed to bloom lovely flowers and to grow lush green leaves.
 It also promotes fruit production, particularly in tomatoes, peppers, and potatoes.
+Making them a great addition and an excellent choice for your own plant food.

-Simply mix 1 tablespoon of Epsom salts with one gallon of water and spray on the foliage in the garden.
 Make sure to do it late in the day to keep the sun from burning the leaves through the salt.
-Also test each plant first before applying it to everything.
+Also, test each plant first before applying it to everything.

 Grass Clippings

-Here’s one more reason to mow regularly: grass clippings make for an excellent and free fertilizer for the garden.
-You can compost grass clippings, use them as mulch, or make “tea” with it that you can use as a spray for garden plants.
+You add grass clippings to your own compost pile or compost bin, use them as mulch, or make “compost tea” with it that you can use as a spray for garden plants.
 Just make sure the lawn isn’t treated with herbicides, though.

 Green Manure

-Green manure is an excellent way to improve the fertility of your garden soil and is a staple in organic farming.
-Once every season, simply spread a combination of already sown wheat, oats, rye, clover, peas, buckwheat, or broad beans and let them with as mulch to fertilize your garden.
+Once well before every growing season, simply spread a combination of already sown wheat, oats, rye, clover, peas, buckwheat, or broad beans as a cover crop and let them wither as mulch to fertilize your garden.

-Wood Ash and Sawdust
+Wood Ashes and Sawdust

-Animal Manure
+Cow Manure

 To use, you may spread ¼ to ½ inch of manure over your garden soil.
 You may also till it or mix it in by hand.